cecileledizes/Internal-Tides/README.md

 If using a different setup, file paths and file names will probably be different, and should be replaced.

-Procedure for getting Julia v1.10.4, Oceananigans, and CUDA installed:
+Procedure for getting Julia v1.10.4, Oceananigans, and CUDA installed on Mist:
 ```
 # in Mist login node